-Late afternoon do a city tour of Kandy – Kandy was the last capital of the Sri Lankan kings and is an UNESCO World Heritage Site.
-The name ‘Kandy’ conjures visions of splendour and magnificence.
-Many of the legends, traditions and folklore are still lovingly kept alive.
+Late afternoon do a city tour of Kandy – Kandy was the last capital of the Sri Lankan kings and is a UNESCO World Heritage Site.
+The name ‘Kandy’ conjures visions of splendor and magnificence.
+Many of the legends, traditions, and folklore are still lovingly kept alive.
 Drive around the Kandy Lake built by the last Sinhala king, Sri Wickrama Rajasinghe in 1798.
-Visit the Kandy town, the bazaar, an arts & crafts centre and a gem museum/lapidary.
+Visit the Kandy town, the bazaar, an arts & crafts center and a gem museum/lapidary.
 Also visit the Lord Skhanda Temple, Temple of the Tooth Relic and thereafter witness a cultural show.
-If requested, we can arrange you a boat ride at Kandy Lake.
+If requested, we can arrange a boat ride at Kandy Lake.
 Overnight stay at a hotel in Kandy.

 Nuwara Eliya – Because of its invigorating mountain climate and scenery, is Sri Lanka’s most popular hill resort.
 Nuwara Eliya is also the heart of Sri Lanka’s tea country producing a significant share of the world’s best tea.
 Sri Lanka’s highest mountain Pidurutalagala (8282 feet) is located here.
 Gregory Lake Park offers a chilling atmosphere for visitors.
 Nuwara Eliya also has one of the finest 18-hole golf courses in South Asia.
 Overnight stay at a hotel in Nuwara Eliya.

-En route see scenic St. Clair and Devon waterfalls.
-Visit Kosgoda and Balapitiya at south west coast in the afternoon.
+En route sees scenic St. Clair and Devon waterfalls.
+Visit Kosgoda and Balapitiya at the southwest coast in the afternoon.

-Balapitiya – Where one could just sit back and observe how ecology and culture combines under the sun!
+Balapitiya – Where one could just sit back and observe how ecology and culture combine under the sun!
 Cut through the clear water of Madu River – a lifeline of Balapitiya – and head towards Kotu Duwa, the small island housing a temple that dates back to ancient Sinhalese kings.
-Or, sail through tunnels of shady mangroves swaying alongside Madu River – hiding an ecological treasure – to witness the tranquility of this bio-diversity hot spot which boasts of reptiles, mollusks and over 70 species of fresh water fish.
-Today the region – which is strong in observing rural folk life in the island – does not only boast of cinnamon plantations in abundance, but also has a fine ‘fish pedicure center’ – one of the most potent & latest rejuvenation techniques.
-Apart from these amenities Balapitiya has also become a household name in the minds of bird watchers ensuring a thrilling offshore experience.
-Overnight stay at a hotel in South West Coast.
+Or, sail through tunnels of shady mangroves swaying alongside Madu River – hiding an ecological treasure – to witness the tranquility of this bio-diversity hot spot which boasts of reptiles, mollusks and over 70 species of freshwater fish.
+Today the region – which is strong in observing rural folklife on the island – does not only boast of cinnamon plantations in abundance but also has a fine ‘fish pedicure center’ – one of the most potent & latest rejuvenation techniques.
+Apart from these amenities, Balapitiya has also become a household name in the minds of bird watchers ensuring a thrilling offshore experience.
+Overnight stay at a hotel on South West Coast.